Rodrigo Aliendro

-Rodrigo Germán Aliendro (born 16 February 1991) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División side River Plate.
+Rodrigo Germán Aliendro (born 16 February 1991) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División side Vélez Sarsfield.

 Career

 Aliendro made his debut for Chacarita Juniors in a Copa Argentina tie against San Lorenzo on 15 March 2012.
 His league debut came in Primera B Nacional five days later versus Instituto, another appearance came against Gimnasia in a season that ended in relegation for them.
 Thirteen appearances and one goal followed in three seasons in the Primera B Metropolitana, ten of those appearances were in Chacarita's promotion-winning campaign of 2014.
 In the second of those three seasons, Aliendro left to sign for Ituzaingó of Primera D Metropolitana on loan.
 He scored three goals in thirty-two games for Ituzaingó.

 In 2016, Aliendro joined Argentine Primera División side Atlético Tucumán on loan.
 He made his top-flight debut on 14 February versus Boca Juniors.
 A few weeks previous, Aliendro made his continental debut in the 2017 Copa Libertadores against El Nacional.
 Atlético Tucumán signed Aliendro permanently on 6 July 2017.

 In June 2019, it was confirmed that Aliendro had joined Colón.